rodekruis/sims_maps_qgis_plugin/README.md

 * The plugin add the SIMS colors to the standard QGIS color picker, for use anywhere in QGIS.

-* The plugin adds the OCHO 2012 and 2018 icons for use in an SVG symbology.
+* The plugin adds the OCHA 2012 and 2018 icons for use in an SVG symbology.

 * The "Create SIMS Map Layout" button in the QGIS toolbar generates and opens a layout based on chosen template.
 You can choose the NS logo, the plugin name and